Research opportunities

 Research interests

 Seismic waves arise from a range of sources, including natural events such as earthquakes, landslides and volcanic eruptions, making them useful to study natural hazards as well as Earth structure and dynamics.
 Seismic signals are also generated by human and animal activities, informing us about their behaviour and linking seismology to social science and zoology.
+I am interested in many applications of these seismic waves to understand processes inside the Earth as well as on the surface.

 Landscapes of the Earth